Advent of Code 2015 - Day 24 - It Hangs in the Balance

 };

-With the ability to now determine valid package groupings, we will create a function which recursively validates that based on a supplied total group weight and available packages that the number of groups can be met.
-This will be required to ensure that once we have determined a candidate compartment package grouping, that the remaining packages can be split evenly within the remaining groupings.
+With the ability to determine valid package groupings, we will create a function that recursively validates whether, based on a supplied total group weight and available packages, the required number of groups can be met.
+This will ensure that once we have determined a candidate compartment package grouping, the remaining packages can be evenly distributed within the other groupings.

 const sub = <T>(xs: T[], ys: T[]) => xs.filter(x => !ys.includes(x));